The Baseline Protocol is an openly governed project and standards body.

 Baseline Maintainers have advanced code repository permissions and responsibilities.

 First, one must attend at least two consecutive Baseline Core Dev meetings and contribute to the project through PRs, workgroups, or other contributions.
+E-mail [email protected] to be added to the Core Devs meeting invite.

 If the Baseline Maintainer request is denied or poses concerns, the proposer or other Baseline Core Devs can escalate to the TSC by informing Oasis or a TSC member.